Kria Vitis Acceleration (Version: Vitis 2022.1)¶

 The tutorial requires the following software setup:

-22.1 Vitis and Vivado Tools
+20022.1 Vitis and Vivado tools

-Download and install the Pyuv Player
+Download and install the PYVU Player

 Download and install Balena Etcher

-Hardware requirements¶
+Hardware Requirements¶

-KV260 Board and power supply.
+KV260 Board and power supply

 A microSD card for transferring the boot image